3qual/usts/README.md

 # USTS
 ## UDP String Transmission System
-### Based on the UDP network protocol, using C# and Python programming languages, with support for MongoDB and the ability to work in Docker containers.
+### Based on the UDP network protocol, using C# and Python programming languages, with support for MongoDB storage and the ability to work in Docker containers.
+(UDPTCP weird thing for fun basically)

 #### Used dependencies: